neodaoist/guilds/README.md

 - Audio mockups of the music, produced with [Steinberg Cubase](https://www.steinberg.net/cubase/) and [Cinematic Studio Series](https://cinematicstudioseries.com/) virtual instruments
 - Sheet music PDFs, engraved with [Steinberg Dorico](https://www.steinberg.net/dorico/)

+#### What about the music?
+- The piece was composed for 5 musicians — flute, bassoon, violin, viola, and percussion
+- Each of the 8 movements was inspired by a medieval craft guild of Sibiu, Transylvania, Romania (e.g., goldsmiths, embroiderers, candlemakers)
+- It was premiered 25 July 2021 by the ICon Arts Ensemble, featuring members of the Sibiu State Philharmonic Orchestra
+- The V2 of the piece expands the number of guilds from 6 to 8, adding Blacksmiths and Cobblers
+- The smart score was minted as a 1 of 1 Music NFT — [OpenSea](https://testnets.opensea.io/assets/0x05988eb3fc03abb0da03331f2de1bb2b4fc98200/11)
+- Secondary royalties are paid to an ERC1155 contract which distributes – [Slicer](https://testnet.slice.so/slicer/17)

 #### What does success look like?
 -	A compelling fan experience
 -	A new way for composers, performers, engravers, and other collaborators to get paid